dcernst/PinyonsPines/course2023.md

 - **Mile 114.5:** 76 Gas Station.
 - **Mile 118.5:** Dollar General.
 - **Miles 119.5-152:** Climb forever and enjoy the changing scenery.
 - **Mile 131:** Route crosses Wet Beaver Creek.
-To access creek, cross bridge, take next right and work your way to creek.
+To access creek, cross bridge, take next left and work your way to creek.
 Water needs to be filtered/treated.
 - **Mile 131.5:** There is a water spigot at the Beaver Creek Work Station.
 It's not clear whether this spigot is open to the public, but I've used it in the past.
 - **Miles 156-175:** Enjoy the smooth pavement of Lake Mary Road.
 Good shoulder the whole way.
 - **Mile 173:** Happy Jack Lodge.
 Restaraunt and store.